tompave/fun_with_flags/README.md

 * **%-of-Actors**: globally on for a percentage of the actors.
 It only applies when the flag is checked with a specific actor and is ignored when the flag is checked without actor arguments.
 Mutually exclusive with the %-of-time gate.

 Boolean, Actor and Group gates can express either an enabled or disabled state.
 The percentage gates can only express an enabled state, as disabling something for a percentage of time or actors is logically equivalent to enabling it for the complementary percentage.

+### Gate Priority and Interactions

+The priority order is from most to least specific: `Actors > Groups > Boolean > Percentage`, and it applies to both enabled and disabled gates.

+For example, a disabled group gate takes precendence over an enabled boolean (global) gate for the entities in the group, and a further enabled actor gate overrides the disabled group gate for a specific entity.
+When an entity belongs to multiple groups with conflicting toggle status, the disabled group gates have precedence over the enabled ones.
+The percentage gates are checked last, if present, and they're only checked if no other gate is enabled.

+As another example, a flag can have a disabled boolean gate and a 50% enabled %-of-actors gate.
+When the flag is checked with an actor, it has a (deterministic, consistent and repeatable) 50% chance to be enabled, but when checked without an actor argument it will always be disabled.
+If we add to the flag a disabled actor gate and an enabled group gate, the flag will be always disabled for the the actor, always enabled for any other actor matching the group, have a 50% change to be enabled for any other actor, and always disabled when checked without actor arguments.
+If, then, we replace the 50%-of-actors gate with a 50%-of-time gate, the flag will be always disabled for the the actor, always enabled for any other actor matching the group, and have a 50% chance to be enabled for any other actor or when checked without an actor argument.

 ### Boolean Gate